Dream of having the confidence to travel solo?

 Where to Stay?

-There are many lovely historic hotels where you can spend your 24 hours in Santa Fe.
-But my personal favorite is the Inn of the Governors.
+There are many lovely historic hotels in Santa Fe.
+But my personal favorite for a 24 hours in Santa Fe is the Inn of the Governors.
 It’s in a gorgeous historical building, there’s a great breakfast spread, and it’s located right near attractions like the Georgia O’Keeffe Museum.
 Plus, it’s haunted!
 I mean, I don’t know that for a fact.
 But I just assume everything in Santa Fe is haunted because it’s so dang old.

 24 Hours in Santa Fe